Villeneuve-la-Garenne: History

 The commune of Villeneuve-la-Garenne was created on 9 April 1929 by detaching its territory from the commune of Gennevilliers.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

+The Hôtel de Ville was completed in 1965.

 Transport

 Villeneuve-la-Garenne is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Villeneuve-la-Garenne is Saint-Denis station, which is an interchange station on Paris RER line D and on the Transilien Paris – Nord suburban rail line.
 This station is located in the commune of Saint-Denis, 0.9 km from the town center of Villeneuve-la-Garenne.

 The town is well-served by the Paris metropolitan bus system : several lines run through its territory.
 (RATP bus lines 137, 177, 178, 261 and 378).

 Since 15 November 2012, the city is served by a tram (Line 1).

 Demographics

-As of January 1, 2019, there were 24,097 residents.
 As of 2016 almost 37% of the residents were under 25 years of age.